 - Properly measure concentrated formulations of pesticides.
 Keep all measuring tools for the garden separate from those used for food.

 - Never apply more product than the amount listed on the label.

 - Always keep chemicals in their original container and store them tightly capped in a locked cabinet out of the reach of children and pets.

-- For help in an emergency call your regional Poison Control Center at 1-800-222-1222.
+- For help in an emergency, call the California Poison Control System at 1-800-222-1222.
 Visit www.calpoison.org for more information.

 Disposing of pesticides and fertilizers:

 - If you can’t use up your pesticides, fertilizers, and weed killers, consider giving them away.

 - Sewage treatment plants aren’t designed to remove all toxic chemicals from wastewater.
 Pouring garden chemicals into a storm drain, down the sink, or in the toilet is never an option—and it is against the law!

 - The only allowable way to dispose of pesticides is to use them up according to label directions or to take them to a household hazardous waste site.